fiburonsk/wsl2-ip-host/README.md

 ### Windows GUI

-`wsl2-ip-host-gui.exe` is an alternative way to run the app.
-It runs in the background with a system tray icon.
-Right clicking and selecting `Write` will overwrite the hosts file.
+`wsl2-ip-host-gui.exe` is an alternative way to run the app.  `wsl2-ip-host-writer.exe` should be in your path somewhere.
+The GUI app runs in the background with a system tray icon.
+Right clicking and selecting `Write` will execute the `wsl2-ip-host-writer.exe` app which will prompt to elevate privileges and write the hosts file.
 A configuration file can be saved in your home folder as `.wsl2-ip-host.json` and will automatically attempt to be read on startup.
 If using in a scheduled task you can pass the `--run` argument to trigger a write immediately after initialization: `wsl2-ip-host-gui.exe --run`.
 Selecting open allows configuring the app and saving for future runs.
 The hosts file can be viewed and the changes previewed.

 ## From WSL2